kristovatlas/kiaraRobles.github.io/_posts/2016-01-13-binarysearchtree.md

 ---
 # Sorted Arrays to Binary Search Trees

-##### Q. Why was the left node sad?
+**Q. Why was the left node sad?**

-##### A. Because he had the least value in his family, and had no children.
+**A. Because he had the least value in his family, and had no children.**

 There are those who understand binary search trees and those who don't.
-I'll admit that I sometimes dont.
+I'll admit that I sometimes fail to remember the details.
 For a great many of us hobbyists turned programmers, the thought of traversing a binary search tree rarely (if ever) crosses my mind.
-Considering the engineering feat and beautiful simplicity of these data structures the are worth familiarizing yourself with.
-Binary trees are implemented in wireless networking, nearly every 3D video game, and the compression algorithms for making .gifs.
+But considering the simplicity and usefulness of these data structures they are worth familiarizing yourself with.
+Binary trees are implemented in nearly every 3D video game, wireless networking, and even the compression algorithms of .gifs.

 #### Binary tree vs. Binary search tree

 The distinction between a binary tree and a binary search tree is similar to that of a rectangle and a square.
-A square is always a rectangle, but a rectangle isnt always a square.
-A binary tree search tree is always a is biary tree data structure where each node has up to two leaves.
-But the search fuctionaly on the data structure comes with the additional requirement that it is also sorted with the following properties:
+A square is always a rectangle, but a rectangle isn't always a square.
+A binary search tree is a binary tree, where each node has up to two children or leaves.
+But the search functionality on the data structure comes with the additional requirement that it is also sorted with the following properties:

 - All values on the left subtree are less than the root
 - All values on the right subtree are greater than the root